-How To Replace The Fuel Filter Of A Ford Focus
+How To Replace The Fuel Filter Of A First Generation Ford Focus

-The Ford Focus is a wonderfully economic car.
-Late models get upwards of 40 miles per gallon, and their lifetime maintenance costs tend to be low.
+The Ford Focus is an economical car.
+First generation models can get upwards of 30 miles per gallon, and their lifetime maintenance costs tend to be low.
 That said, you can save even more on service and maintenance by doing some simple tasks yourself.
 Replacing the fuel filter in a Ford Focus is one of those money-saving tasks.

 To change the fuel filter, you’ll need a replacement fuel filter and a socket wrench set.
 You’ll also need a good quality floor jack and jackstands, or a set of good quality drive-on ramps.